 141 Tauri is a blue main sequence dwarf star that can be located in the constellation of Gemini.
-HIP is the reference name for the star in the Hipparcos Star Catalogue.
-The Id of the star in the Henry Draper catalogue is HD.
-141 Tauri has alternative name(s), 141 Geminorum.
+HIP28561 is the reference name for the star in the Hipparcos Star Catalogue.
+The Id of the star in the Henry Draper catalogue is HD40724.
+141 Tauri has alternative name(s), 141 Geminorum , 141 Gem.

 The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
-The Right Ascension is how far expressed in time (hh:mm:ss) the star is from celestial equator.
-The Declination is how up or down compared to the celestial equator and is expressed in degrees.
+The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
+If the R.A. is positive then its eastwards.
+The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
 For 141 Tauri, the location is 06h 01m 41.63 and +22d24`03.8 .

 141 Tauri has an apparent magnitude of 6.36 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
+If you used the 1997 Parallax value, you would get an absolute magnitude of 0.09 If you used the 2007 Parallax value, you would get an absolute magnitude of -0.55.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.
-The stars temperature has been calculated at between 10000 and 30000 based on the Class Type and lookup at Wikipedia-Stellar Classification

 |Traditional Name||141 Tauri|

 |Short Name||141 Gem|

 |Right Ascension (R.A.)||06h 01m 41.63|

 |584.52 Light Years|